nephio-project/docs/install-guide/README.md

 ## Access to the User Interfaces

-Once it's done, ssh in and port forward the port to the UI (7007) and to Gitea's HTTP interface, if you want to have that (3000):
+Once it is completed, ssh in and port forward the port to the UI (7007) and to Gitea's HTTP interface, if desired (3000):

 Googlers (you also need to run `gcert`):